nnaumenko/metaf/docs/sphinx/api_reference.rst

 			- METAR or SPECI: the report type is METAR.
 			- TAF: the report type is TAF.

-		However in practice report type in both METARs and TAFs may be omitted.
+		However in practice this report type in both METARs and TAFs may be missing.

 		If the report type is missing then the report must begin with the ICAO location group (see :cpp:class:`metaf::LocationGroup`).